 Pronunciation and Writing Assistance

-- The Speech, Language & Hearing Center offers speech intelligibility assessments and a class in improving pronunciation of American English.
-For more information, contact Anne Whitney, or Barbara Rende.
+- The Speech, Language & Hearing Clinic offers speech intelligibility assessments and a class in improving pronunciation of American English.
+For more information, contact the front desk at SLHC at 303-492-5375 or through email

 - The ALTEC Lab has ESL tapes and English language movies available in Hellems, Room 152.
 For more information, call 303-492-3779.